4th Republic: Production

 4th Republic is a joint production between Amateur Heads and Griot Studios Ltd with Bem Pever, Ishaya Bako, Kemi ‘Lala’ Akindoju, and Ummi A. Yakubu serving as producers.
 It was written by Ishaya Bako, Emil Garuba and Zainab Omaki.
-The film explores the themes of Nigerian political system that chronicles the political and electoral system in the last two decades.
+The film explores the theme of the Nigerian political system that chronicles the political and electoral system in the last two decades.

 Release

 4th Republic premiered at the IMAX, Filmhouse Cinemas in Lekki, Nigeria on April 7, 2019.
 It was released across cinemas in Nigeria on April 9, guests who attended the premiere include Sola Sobowale, Tope Oshin, Kehinde Bankole, Chigul, Waje, Lilian Afegbai, Denrele Edun, Japheth Omojuwa and Linda Osifo, among others.